mossad-zika/bitrix_24_salesman_gpt_bot/README.md

 - Fix CMD to ENTRYPOINT in early versions
 - Fix `logging.info() and logging.error()` to `logger.info() and logger.error()` in early versions
 - Fix user-manager WORKDIR in early versions
+- Update Python
+- User-Manager: add 'app' dir like it is done with a bot